nicholasnet/common/docs/Utils/Collection.md

 <a name="method-toarray"></a>
 #### `toArray()`

-The `toArray` method converts the collection into a plain PHP `array`:
+The `toArray` method converts the collection into a plain PHP `array`.

     $collection = Collection::make(['name' => 'Desk', 'price' => 200]);